-The Michigan Avenue Neighborhood Greenway (MANGo) is a neighborhood street in Santa Monica that was being improved to be more friendly for biking and walking, while slowing down traffic cutting through the neighborhood to the nearby freeway.
+The Michigan Avenue Neighborhood Greenway (MANGo) is a neighborhood street in Santa Monica that was improved to be more friendly for biking and walking, while slowing down cut-through traffic from a nearby freeway.

 We worked with cultural event producers Community Arts Resources, urban designers Meléndrez, and the City of Santa Monica to create a street festival where neighbors came out to give feedback on five temporary street demonstrations—chicanes, a traffic circle, a mini-park, a traffic diverter, a pocket park, and signage.
 Residents visited the different stations, learned about these street treatments, and gave feedback on what they thought would work or not on their street.
 The event was also an opportunity for people to meet their neighbors, enjoy family friendly activities, and a day without cars on their street.